ajstarks/deck/cmd/decksh/README.md

 	x=random min max

-assign a random number in the spwcified range
+assign a random number in the specified range

 ## Mapping